passalis/sef/README.md

 ## What SEF can do?

-### 1. Recreate the geometry of a high dimensional space into a space with less dimensions
+### 1. Recreate the geometry of a high dimensional space into a space with less dimensions!

 In [examples/unsupervised_approximation.py](unsupervised_approximation.py) we recreate the 20-d PCA using just 10 dimensions: